Personal rapid transit: Overview

 The report also concluded that, despite these advantages, public authorities will not commit to building PRT because of the risks associated with being the first public implementation.

 The PRT acronym was introduced formally in 1978 by J. Edward Anderson.
 The Advanced Transit Association (ATRA), a group which advocates the use of technological solutions to transit problems, compiled a definition in 1988 that can be seen here.

 List of operational automated transit networks (ATN) systems

 Currently, five advanced transit networks (ATN) systems are operational, and several more are in the planning stage.

+In addition, one PRT has completed construction but has not been commissioned.

 List of ATN suppliers

 The following list summarizes several well-known automated transit networks (ATN) suppliers as of 2014, with subsequent amendments.